TZU: 2005–2009: Smiling at Strangers and Computer Love

-In 2005, keyboard player Dustin McLean (p.k.a.
-Duzy What) was added to the group's line-up.
-TZU issued their second studio album, Smiling at Strangers, which was produced by Magoo (Regurgitator, Butterfingers).
+In 2005, TZU issued their second studio album, Smiling at Strangers, which was produced by Magoo.
 It reached the ARIA Albums Chart top 100 in late September.
 Mitchell noticed, "[they] can successfully combine rock and hip hop... through a desire to experiment with and stretch the often restrictive parameters of MCing and Djing."
 Simon Jones of Soulshine compared it to their debut album, "[they] have taken a more instrument-based approach in the studio, leaving behind the beats and samples of their debut Position Correction and replacing them with guitars, piano, drums and the occasional horn line."
 In February 2006 the album was short-listed for the inaugural Australian Music Prize for releases in 2005.

 In February–March 2006, they won Yahoo!
 Music's "Who's Next" monthly music public-voted poll.
 In November of that year they re-released Smiling at Strangers as a limited edition 2×CD, Snarling at Strangers, which, along with the original album's fourteen tracks, included a second five-track disc, Snarl, and three music videos.
 The additional, previously unreleased tracks were described by Tristan of There Is no Roseability as, "a harsh critique of current politics/society.
 It's not as militaristic or angry as The Herd's material, but it's harsh nonetheless.
 It still has the genius wit and timelessness of Australian hip-hop."

 On June 28, 2008, the band released their third studio album, Computer Love.
 Rolling Stone Australia said "Melbourne group TZU just can't stop upping the ante ...
 They meld classic eighties electro with the more traditional funk keeping the emphasis on authenticity and class throughout."
 Inpress said "Computer Love is full of old school synth's, masterful sampling and live instrumentation - a maverick in its field and release that will set a new standard for the Australian music landscape."

 Richard Kingsmill, Musical Director of Australian radio station Triple J, stated in regard to the band's 2008 J Award nomination for Computer Love, "They open their album saying "TZU still feelin' awesome".
 I couldn't agree more.
 They keep growing as an act and expanding on their influences.
 This album has so much life and they're doing all this themselves.
 No mentors, producers or anyone getting in the way.
 Pure talent."
-The band performed a cover of You Am I's "Heavy Heart" for Triple J's Like A Version that same year.
+The band performed a cover of You Am I's "Heavy Heart" for Triple J's Like A Version that same year. and released a remixed version of Computer Love, Cover Up Motel, the following year.

-A remix album, titled Cover Up Motel, was released the following year in 2009, which featured every song from Computer Love remixed by a different producer.
-The title of the album is an anagram of Computer Love.